(White Paper) How Long Does it Take to Earn an Online Bachelor’s Degree?

-A bachelor’s degree typically takes four years to complete.
-Certain schools, such as CTU, offer a series of tests to earn college credit for what you already know and “test out” of classes.
-This can cut the time it takes to get a bachelor’s degree by up to 30%.
+A bachelor’s degree typically takes four years to complete, but some schools, such as CTU, offer a series of exams to earn college credit for what you already know and “test out” of classes.
+This can cut the time it takes to get a bachelor’s degree by up to 30%.*

-Most common bachelor’s degree programs take students four years or more to complete.
-But if you’re a student pursuing a degree as a means to transition into a new field or drive your career forward, waiting four years to earn a diploma can feel too far off.
 With advances in online education technology today, you have options—many of which let you earn your degree in less time and on your terms.
-This guide contains general information about how long it takes to earn an undergraduate degree and the length of time it might take you to complete a bachelor’s program at Colorado Technical University.
+This guide contains general information about how long it takes to earn an undergraduate degree and the length of time it might take you to complete an online bachelor’s program at Colorado Technical University.

 - Traditional, Full-Time Programs

-Attending a full-time bachelor’s degree program at a traditional campus offers access to residential living and the ability to meet classroom peers and faculty face-to-face.
-This may be particularly important if you are pursuing a degree that requires hands-on laboratory time, like nursing or forensics.
+Attending a full-time bachelor’s degree program at a traditional campus offers the ability to meet classroom peers and faculty face-to-face.
 This path usually comes with trade-offs since most classes are offered during the day, leaving less time for a full-time job or childcare, if that’s necessary.
-The length of traditional, full-time program is four to five years.
+The length of a traditional, full-time bachelor’s program is four years.

-If you’re undecided about your major or are debating between two or more undergraduate concentrations, pursuing an associate degree or a certificate can help you build momentum toward your bachelor’s degree.
-Additionally, having some college experience can help you make interim gains in your career while working toward a four-year degree.
+If you’re undecided about your major or are debating between two or more undergraduate concentrations, pursuing an associate’s degree first can help you build momentum toward your bachelor’s degree without yet committing the time and money to a full bachelor’s degree.

-If you intend to complete a two-year degree and carry those credits to a university like CTU, it may be helpful to explore associate degree options at the university where you plan to complete the bachelor’s program, as not all credits may transfer or there may be a transfer limit.
-At the very least, discuss your plans with an advisor to ensure your courses will transfer when you’re ready to enroll.
-This staggered option will likely still mean a four- to five-year time investment overall, but could possibly be longer depending on your chosen path.
+You can complete a two-year degree and potentially carry some of those credits to a university like CTU, but it may be helpful to explore associate degree options at the university where you plan to complete the bachelor’s program, as not all credits may transfer or there may be a transfer limit.
+At the very least, discuss your plans with an advisor to determine which courses may transfer when you’re ready to enroll.
+This staggered option will likely still mean a four-year time investment overall, but could possibly be longer depending on your chosen path.

 - Online or Distance Programs

-If you need the flexibility to attend school without disrupting your work, travel, or family commitments, an online degree program may be the best fit for you.
-Unlike a traditional classroom where an instructor gives lessons at the same pace for all students, learning online with an Internet connected computer allows you to control what, where, when and how you learn.
+If you need the flexibility to attend school without disrupting your work, travel, military or family commitments, an online degree program may be a good fit for you.
+Unlike a traditional classroom, studying online with an internet-connected device allows you to control what, where, when and how you learn.

 In terms of rigor and content, interactive online programs at CTU offer curricula that meet the standards set by its regional accrediting body, the Higher Learning Commission (www.hlcommission.org).
-This option has the added benefit of the mobility of a virtual classroom won’t require you to conform to a rigid schedule at a set location – so education can more easily fit into your busy life.
-For instance, you might spend your lunch hour responding to online discussions or participate in a live video lecture with your professor while you wait for your son to finish soccer practice.
+This option has the added benefit of the mobility of a virtual classroom that doesn’t require you to conform to a rigid schedule at a set location.
+This can make pursuing your education fit more easily into a busy life.
+For instance, you might spend your work lunch hour responding to online discussions or participate in a live chat lecture with your instructor while you wait for your son to finish soccer practice.

 - Accelerated Programs

-Universities like CTU also offer an accelerated degree program that lets you complete your bachelor’s degree in three years or less.
-This involves taking an additional course in each 5.5 week session to move more quickly through your program, attending year-round school with no breaks in enrollment, and a commitment to complete your degree in a set time-frame.
-While this approach isn’t ideal for every learner, those who can make a concentrated commitment to school may find it to be an effective way to earn a quality degree within a preferred time-frame.
+CTU also offers accelerated degree programs that may let you speed up your pursuit of a bachelor’s degree.
+To move more quickly through your program, this involves taking an additional course in each 5.5-week session, attending school year-round with no breaks in enrollment, and a commitment to complete your degree in a set time-frame.
+While this approach isn’t ideal for every student, those who can make a concentrated commitment to school may find it to be an effective way to earn a quality degree within an accelerated time-frame.

-What Impacts The Time It Takes To Earn Your Degree?
+What Impacts The Time It Takes To Earn A Degree?

-- Transfer Credit1: In most cases, previously earned college credit and professional experience can be applied toward your bachelor’s degree program.
-You may also be eligible to receive CTU credit from your military experience, standardized tests.
-Universities like CTU have dedicated teams to assist students in determining their available transfer credits, so it’s best to speak with a university representative about your eligibility early in your enrollment process.
+- Transfer Credit: Previously earned college credit and professional experience can typically be applied toward a bachelor’s degree program.
+You may also be eligible to receive credit for military experience and/or standardized tests.
+CTU has dedicated teams to assist students in determining the credits that may transfer, so it’s best to speak with a university representative about your eligibility early in your enrollment process.**

-- Course Load: You may be able to shorten the time it takes to complete your degree by as much as 6 months by completing more than the minimum number of required courses in an academic term.
-At CTU, for example, this is considered studying at an accelerated pace and involves taking an additional course in each 5.5 week session to move more quickly through your program.
+- Course Load: You may be able to shorten the time it takes to complete your degree by completing more than the minimum number of required courses in an academic term.
+At CTU, for example, this is considered studying at an accelerated pace and involves taking an additional course in each 5.5-week session to move more quickly through your program.

-- Periods of Non-Enrollment: Like repeating a course, taking a break from your degree program can affect the length of time it takes to earn your bachelor’s.
-Before enrolling in a degree program, decide if you are able to commit the next two or more years to your education.
-Life happens, so if an unexpected event occurs that demands you take a break from school, work with your university to protect the credits you’ve earned and develop a plan to re-enter as soon as you can.
+- Periods of Non-Enrollment: Like repeating a course, taking a break from your degree program can affect the length of time it takes to complete.
+Before enrolling in a degree program, decide if you are able to commit the next four or more years to your education.
+Life happens, so if an unexpected event occurs that demands you take a break from school, work with your university and develop a plan to re-enter as soon as practical.

-Accelerate Your Career With A Ctu Bachelor's Degree
+Accelerate Your Education With a CTU Bachelor's Degree

-If you are a professional seeking a graduate degree taught by real-world instructors with practical knowledge driven by the demands of today’s employers, explore more than 45 CTU Bachelor’s degree programs.
-Accessible online or as a hybrid of online and on-campus classes in Aurora or Colorado Springs, CO., you can earn your bachelor’s in as little as 18 months and be on your way to the rewarding career you’ve been striving for.
+If you are a seeking a college degree taught by instructors with real-world knowledge, explore more than 100 of CTU degree programs.
+Accessible online or as a hybrid of online and on-campus classes in Aurora or Colorado Springs, CO, you can earn your bachelor’s degree and be on your way to achieving your educational goals.

 If you have questions along the way, we’re here to help.
 Call or visit us online to learn more.

-2. The ability to reduce time in school and/or reduce tuition depends on the number of Fast Track™ tests successfully passed.
+*The ability to reduce time in school and/or reduce tuition depends on the number of CTU Fast Track™ exams successfully passed.
 Fast Track™ program credits are unlikely to transfer.
 Not all programs are eligible for possible 30% reduction in time and money.
 Courses eligible are subject to change.